cloudquery/sales-solutions/python-generate-secret-and-cm/readme.md

 We can apply the cronjobs to our cluster by running `kubectl apply -f cloudquery-cronjob.yaml`.

-To use this with help, you can paste your generated `cloudquery-cronjob.yaml` into the `templates` directory.
+To use this with help, you can paste your generated `cloudquery-cronjob.yaml` into the `charts/cloudquery/templates` directory.
+Replacing the existing `cronjob.yaml` file.

-Run `helm package python-config-generator` to create and export a helm package.
-This can then be installed using `helm install python-config-generator ./python-config-generator-0.1.0.tgz`